gar6920/3D-V2/memory bank/progress.md

 Current state: The game now supports both first-person and third-person camera modes.
 Players can toggle between modes with the 'V' key, zoom in/out with the mouse wheel, and adjust the camera angle by moving the mouse up/down in third-person mode.
 The player is represented by a temporary red box model that is visible in third-person view.
 Movement and collision detection work correctly in both view modes.

 Status: Ready for implementing the next feature (visible player character with more complex model).

+## Feature 1: Adding a Visible Player Character - COMPLETED
+- Implemented GLB model loading for the player character:
+  - Added GLTFLoader to the import system
+  - Created proper ES6 import maps in index.html to support addons
+  - Implemented async loading with proper error handling
+  - Added fallback to simple cube if model loading fails
+- Enhanced the player model implementation:
+  - Positioned model at correct height (0.75 units) to sit properly on ground
+  - Set initial visibility to false for first-person mode
+  - Added proper material properties (roughness, metalness)
+  - Applied shadow settings to cast and receive shadows
+  - Set model name to 'player' for easy identification
+- Improved camera and model integration:
+  - Positioned camera at eye level (1.5 units) at the top of model
+  - Set proper camera rotation order ('YXZ') for FPS-style rotation
+  - Ensured model is invisible in first-person view to prevent clipping
+  - Made model visible in third-person view
+- Enhanced shadow system:
+  - Enabled shadow maps in the renderer (PCFSoftShadowMap)
+  - Set up high-quality shadow settings for the directional light
+  - Configured shadow camera parameters for better quality
+  - Applied shadow properties to all objects (player, cubes, ground)
+- Improved collision detection:
+  - Updated collision box dimensions to match the player model exactly
+  - Switched from "move-then-check" to "check-then-move" system
+  - Made collision boxes more precise to prevent any overlap
+  - Optimized collision detection to work properly in both view modes
+- Fixed mouse controls:
+  - Inverted Y-axis in third-person view only for better control
+  - Removed debug console logs

+Current state: The game now features a custom 3D model loaded from a GLB file as the player character.
+The model is properly integrated with the camera, shadows, and collision systems.
+Movement is smooth, and the model doesn't clip through or overlap with objects.
+The player character is invisible in first-person view and visible in third-person view.
+The third-person camera controls are more intuitive with inverted Y-axis.

+Status: Ready for Feature 2 implementation.